 I recommend starting with one or two of the following recipes and adding them to your meal plan.
 Once you're comfortable cooking more at home, you can always make more recipes and add more variety to your diet!

-The Best Meal Prep Containers
+Meal Prep Tools and Containers

-- Glass meal prep bowls are so great for microwaving and reheating your food safely
+- Glass meal prep bowls are so great for microwaving and reheating your food safely.

-- Mason jars are perfect for salads since they keep lettuce separated from dressings
+- Mason jars are perfect for salads since they keep lettuce separated from dressings.

-- My Rice Cooker saves me so much time in the meal prep process because I can cook my grains ahead of time
+- My rice cooker saves me so much time in the meal prep process because I can cook my grains ahead of time.

-- These Bento box containers are perfect for packing snacks and lunches together!
+- These bento box containers are perfect for packing snacks and lunches together!

-- Restock your freezer with grass-fed beef and poultry from Butcher Box – this is the healthiest meat out there with no antibiotics and helps you with meal prep since your freezer will always be full
+- Restock your freezer with grass-fed beef and poultry from Butcher Box – this is the healthiest meat out there with no antibiotics and helps you with meal prep since your freezer will always be full.

 - I would be nowhere without my trusty Vitamix blender – it whips up giant batches of delicious sauces for my meal prep bowls in a hurry, and it's also a great way to make healthy smoothies!